munificent/craftinginterpreters/book/classes.md

 We're eleven chapters in, and the interpreter sitting on your machine is nearly a complete scripting language.
-It could use a couple of built-in data structures like lists and maps, and it certainly needs a core library for file IO, user input etc. But the language itself is adequate.
+It could use a couple of built-in data structures like lists and maps, and it certainly needs a core library for file IO, user input etc. But the language itself is sufficient.
 We've got a little procedural language in the same vein as BASIC, TCL, Scheme (minus macros), and early versions of Python and Lua.

-If this was the 80's, we'd be done.
+If this was the 80's, we'd stop here.
 But, today, many popular languages support "object-oriented programming".
 Adding that to Lox will give users a familiar set of tools for writing larger programs.
-Even if you personally don't <span name="hate">like</span> OOP, this chapter and [the next][inheritance] will help you understand how some language creators design and implement object systems.
+Even if you personally don't <span name="hate">like</span> OOP, this chapter and [the next][inheritance] will help you understand how others design and build object systems.

 [inheritance]: inheritance.html

 <aside name="hate">

-If you *really* hate classes, though, you can skip these chapters.
-They are fairly separate from the rest of the book.
+If you *really* hate classes, though, you can skip these two chapters.
+They are fairly isolated from the rest of the book.
 Personally, I find it's good to learn more about the things I dislike.
-Things only seem all bad when viewed from a distance.
-Once details emerge, I gain a more nuanced perspective.
+Things look simple at a distance, but as I get closer, details emerge and I gain a more nuanced perspective.

 </aside>